textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > PingResponse Ping(ctx, )
 Ping

-Make a simple ping request
+Make a simple ping request.

 ### Required Parameters
 This endpoint does not need any parameter.